-Gua Sha (Skin Scraping De-Tox) 15 hours (Prerequisitess: TCM Theory I)
+Gua Sha (Skin Scraping De-Tox) 15 hours (Prerequisites: TCM Theory I)

-Head, Foot, & Hand Massage 30 hours (Prerequisitess: None)
+Head, Foot, and Hand Massage 30 hours (Prerequisites: None)

 In this course, students will assess and treat many conditions throughout the body and internal organs by manipulating the reflexology areas and acupoints on the hands, feet, and head.
 This class will teach a whole-body approach as well as specific points for common health complaints.

 Qigong “energy skill” is one of TCM’s original healing modalities.
 The practice is about 5,000 years old, and is still practiced today as a way of building the Qi life force to achieve and maintain good health.
 Students will be able to understand and apply traditional Qigong theories and practice in relation to health, healing, and self-care.
 Students will be able to ground and center more effectively, establish strong boundaries, feel and consciously direct Qi, and use Qi and imagery to help others heal themselves.
 Students will practice a form of medical/spiritual Qigong, apply basic Qi self-massage, and will be able to teach movements to others.

 Hot Stone Therapy Massage 15 hours (Prerequisites: None)

 Using an East-West approach, students will use smooth hot stones as bodywork tools to loosen tight muscles, release tension, and to balance the body energetically in this popular class.
 Materials fee payable to the instructor.